-Reverendus admodum THOMAS TANNER Asaphensis Episcopus / Primaevae Antiquitatis Cultor Hoc Ectypum Fratris sui Dignissimi Antiquis Moribus & Literis Ornati Posteris Sacratum esse voluit. / Soc: Ant: Lond.
+Reverendus admodum THOMAS TANNER Asaphensis Episcopus / Primævæ Antiquitatis Cultor / Hoc Ectypum Fratris sui Dignissimi Antiquis Moribus & Literis Ornati Posteris Sacratum esse voluit. / Soc: Ant: Lond.
 1736.

-The Most Reverend Thomas Tanner, Bishop of St. Asaph’s, who cultivated the study of antiquities from a young age.
-The Society of Antiquaries of London wished that this engraving of a most worthy brother be dedicated to the study of antiquities for posterity.
+The Most Reverend Thomas Tanner, Bishop of St. Asaph’s, Cultivator of Primeval Antiquity.
+The Society of Antiquaries of London wanted this engraving of its most honorable brother, [a man] adorned by ancient culture and literature, to be dedicated to posterity.

 Commentary by Crystal B. Lake and Benjamin Wiechmann: Plate 1.45 is the first memorial portrait to appear in Vetusta Monumenta, and it honors the recently-deceased antiquary Thomas Tanner (see also Plates 1.66, 2.3, and 2.28).
-Tanner was well-known for his research on English authors, especially medieval chroniclers, monastic libraries, and the history of monasteries, although his most important works were published posthumously.
-As David C. Douglas wrote in his famous English Scholars, Tanner was less well-known than other antiquaries in the twentieth century because he “lacked the colourful personality of many of his contemporaries” (Douglas 1939, 199).
+Tanner was well-known for his research on English authors, especially medieval chroniclers, monastic libraries, and the history of monasteries.
+As David C. Douglas wrote in his famous English Scholars, Tanner has been less well-known than other antiquaries in the twentieth century because he “lacked the colourful personality of many of his contemporaries” (Douglas 1939, 199).
 By most accounts, Tanner was an affable and indefatigable antiquary who laboriously compiled his own research throughout his lifetime and assisted others with theirs.
-Douglas insists that “Few scholars, themselves distinguished, have had a larger anonymous share in the books of other men” than Tanner (Douglas 1939, 200-1).
+Douglas insists that “[f]ew scholars, themselves distinguished, have had a larger anonymous share in the books of other men” than Tanner (Douglas 1939, 200-1).